drudru/stackable-screen-buffers/Readme.md

 - When a terminal foreground color is set to a non 255 alpha, any paints with that foreground should be done after the last background layer was rendered.
 - The terminal should support at least > 1 stackable overlays.

+- Some terminal programs **virtualize** the terminal.
+For example: tmux.
+  Those systems should (fill in here - alpha is harder)
 - Some terminal display systems that are focused purely on normal mode display should just ignore this mode.
 [ansi_up](https://github.com/drudru/ansi_up) for an example.